bugsounet/EXT-Detector/README.md

 # EXT-Detector

-Keywors Detectors for MMM-GoogleAssistant !
+Keywords Detectors for MMM-GoogleAssistant !

 Multi-keyword listener with
 * Snowboy Features